nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-The first condition, means if the current cell is dead, and has 3 neighbors, that cell ill be revived.
+The first condition, means if the current cell is dead, and has 3 neighbors, that cell will be revived.
-The second condition, means if the current cell is alive, and has only 1 neighbor or more than 3, that cell ill die.
+The second condition, means if the current cell is alive, and has only 1 neighbor or more than 3, that cell will die.

 Than we just return the new generation.